 Intent: We recognise that technology can allow pupils to share their learning in creative ways and provide accessibility opportunities.
 We are aware that the best prevention for a lot of issues we currently see with technology/social media is through education.
-Our knowledge rich curriculum is balanced with the opportunity for pupils to apply their knowledge creatively which will in turn help our pupils become skilful computer scientists.
+Our knowledge rich curriculum is balanced with the opportunity for pupils to apply their knowledge creatively which will in turn help our pupils become skillful computer scientists.

 Implementation: We have created a comprehensive curriculum map for staff to follow to best embed and cover every element of the computing curriculum.
 The knowledge/skills statements build year on year to deepen and challenge our learners